Malivil/TTT-Randomat-20/API.md

 *Realm:* Server\
 *Parameters:*
 - *ply* - The player to check for shop item/weapon compatibility
-- *roles* - The list of roles whose shops will be searched for a valid item/weapon
+- *roles* - The role or list of roles whose shops will be searched for a valid item/weapon
-- *blocklist* - The list of weapon class names (e.g. "weapon_ttt_knife") that shouldn't be retrieved
+- *blocklist* - The list of weapon class names (e.g. "weapon_ttt_knife") that shouldn't be retrieved. *Optional, defaults to an empty list*
-- *include_equipment* - Whether to include equipment items (e.g. Radar, Body Armor, etc.)
+- *include_equipment* - Whether to include equipment items (e.g. Radar, Body Armor, etc.). *Optional, defaults to `false`*
-- *tracking* - The current iteration value used to ensure we don't infinite loop looking for an item
+- *tracking* - The current iteration value used to ensure we don't infinite loop looking for an item. *Optional, defaults to `0`*
-- *settrackingvar* - The callback method allowing the caller to keep track of the updated tracking variable value
+- *settrackingvar* - The callback method allowing the caller to use the updated tracking variable value.
+Normally used to track the iteration count per-player. *Optional, defaults to no-op*
-- *droppable_only* - Whether only droppable weapons should be found
+- *droppable_only* - Whether only droppable weapons should be found. *Optional, defaults to `false`*

 *Returns:*
 - *item* - The item/weapon information from the shop. `nil` if no valid items/weapons are found